Walter E. Little, President

 (Ph.D.
 University of Wisconsin, Madison, 2011)

-Erika Robb Larkins is Assistant Professor in the Department of International and Area Studies at the University of Oklahoma.
+Erika Robb Larkins is Assistant Professor in the Department Anthropology and Sociology and Director of the J. Keith Behner and Catherine M. Stiefel Program on Brazil at San Diego State University.
 Her work focuses on violence, urban life, and inequality in Brazil.
 Her recent book, The Spectacular Favela, (University of California Press, 2015) explores the connections between the production of spectacular violence in Rio and its commodification and consumption, locally as well as internationally.
 Her next project is on Rio’s private security industry.